 This is a pretty specific topic, but I am often asked how I keep track of orders from all of the places I sell online, so I figured it was worth a post.
 Really, this method can be used to sort any type of office papers so it might actually be helpful to many of you.
 Let me start by explaining what I’m talking about that needs organizing.
 The business model that Manic Trout is focused on is online sales and wholesale orders.
 I believe strongly in multiple revenue streams, so I sell on more than just my own website online.
-I sell on a variety of “anyone can sell here shops” such as Etsy, curated shops that I had to apply to sell on and I have drop shipping accounts with online stores that buyers have reached out to me from.
+I sell on a variety of “anyone can sell here shops” such as Etsy and Woocommerce.
+The latter is great because you can run it through a WordPress page, giving you more control over the user interface.
+Take a look at wordpressseo.net if you’re interested in finding out how to do this.
+I also have drop shipping accounts with online stores that buyers have reached out to me from.
 All of these stores either send me an email when an item is sold or I login once a day to download the orders that have come in that day.
 Most of these places in addition to having their own specific packing lists have certain ways that are particular to how and with what materials they are shipped.
 In addition to all of these shops, I also received most of my wholesale orders in email form, from either stores who I deal with directly, or through my showrooms and reps.
 This ends up being a great deal of chaos if not handled properly and as my policy is to ship within 3-5 days, I need to keep up to 5 days of orders from different stores managed so I know what I have already made and in stock in the jewelry closet, and what still has to made for these orders.

 The other paper that I find key to have easily accessible is a list of what I have sell in each of the dropship accounts.
 I like to be able to see at a glance these lists for multiple reasons: if I am discontinuing something at the end of a season, I need to make sure everyone knows this, to make sure I always have these pieces in stock and ready to go and to make sure that they all have pieces from the most recent of my new collections.
 For sites that I am managing the inventory myself on a site like Etsy or Chictoipa, I use a spreadsheet on the computer to keep track of listings as there are over 500 at any time.
 For sites where this is not the case, it is probably a better idea to check out somewhere like Stitch Labs for some more sophisticated inventory management options.